chicken with orzo, fennel & leeks

 • Mix in the lemon juice and remaining butter.

-• Then add the chopped fennel fronds reserving a few to use as a garnish.
+• Add the chopped fennel fronds reserving a few to use as a garnish.

 • Pile the chicken on top and finish with the lemon zest and reserved fronds.